pure-data/pure-data/doc/1.manual/markdown/externals.md

 add a path in your own system if you know exactly what you have and what you need.

-We've seen that even if you have a folder into "`~/Documents/Pd/externals`" you still need to tell Pd to look for it.
+We've seen that even if you have a folder in "`~/Documents/Pd/externals`" you still need to tell Pd to look for it.
 You can manually add a User Added Paths in Preferences => Path by clicking "New".